Use your skills and earn money with your work

 Well done to the winners - the Castle was a good choice.
 Not as cool from an engineeringnerd point of view as the hand or lion, but probably has the most play value in it.
 There were some really cool designs altogether.

-Branko Stokuca 6 months ago
+Branko Stokuca over 12 years ago

 Congrats to winners.
 Great models whatsoever.